-One June 29, 2018, Alibaba (NYSE: BABA) declined sharply on the open by four points, reversal traders found that as a buying opportunity and bought the stock, it rallied back by more than four points in less than 15 minutes.
+On June 29, 2018, Alibaba (NYSE: BABA) declined sharply on the open by four points; reversal traders found that as a buying opportunity and bought the stock, it rallied back by more than four points in less than 15 minutes.

 Trend: A trend trader goes with the momentum.
-If a stock is going up in price they are buying and if it’s selling they are shorting.
+If a stock is going up, they are buying, and if it’s selling off, they are shorting.
 The trend trader lives and dies by the adage: The trend is your friend.

 On June 26, 2018, Pacific Energy Development (NYSE: PED) announced the closing of a strategic investment.
 The following day the stock rose sharply in the pre-market.

 The stock price opened at $0.40 and got up as high as $2.37 that day.
 Trend traders who were able to spot the trade early were able to ride the wave higher for handsome profits.

 News: Traders who trade the news or other types of catalysts have a couple of different approaches.